 - I. The network system of the District is available for all employees and students of the District in order to provide them with equal access to the computing resources which serve public education.
 The network system is an electronic highway which connects thousands of computers all over the world and millions of individual subscribers.
 The term network may include electronic mail, worldwide Web browsing, or any method of connecting with other computer equipment.
 All personnel having authorization to use the network will have access to a variety of information. - II.
 Some material on the network might not be considered to be of educational value in the context of the school setting.
 In addition, some material, individual contacts, or communications may not be suitable for school-aged children.
 The District views information retrieval from the network in the same capacity as information retrieval from reference materials identified by schools.
 Specifically, the District supports information retrieval from the network which enhances the research and inquiry of the learner and which faculty and staff direct.
 The District network will filter inappropriate material.
 At each school, each student's access to use of the network will be under the teacher's direction and monitored as a regular instructional activity. - III.
 The District cannot prevent the possibility that some users may access material that is not consistent with the educational mission, goals and policies of the District.
 This is particularly possible since access to the network may be obtained at sites other than school. - IV.
-At each school and facility owned or operated by the District, in each room where computers are present, notices shall be conspicuously posted that state the following:
+The District recognizes the use of social media for communication and elearning; however, only those networks sponsored by the District may be used for classroom instruction or school sponsored activities without prior written approval of the Superintendent. - V. At each school and facility owned or operated by the District, in each room where computers are present, notices shall be conspicuously posted that state the following: